-Whether you're bikepacking the Chequamegon in our home state of Wisconsin or cruising down the your local Rails-to-Trails, there's a bike rack to help get you and your bike where you want to go.
+Whether you’re traveling to Rooted Vermont or cruising down the your local Rails-to-Trails, there’s a bike rack to help get you and your bike where you want to go.
+We aren’t just talking your classic ride, we can even transport your eBike.

 Yet before you can hit the road, there are a few things to consider.
 Chances are you’ve spent hours of research selecting your vehicle and bike of choice.
 Both play a factor in finding the best bike rack for your needs.